• Who We Are

 The first union of these two original cats produced Pixie, who had muted spotting on a reddish fawn coat and a wild face.
 Pixie then went on to become the first dam line for the breed, and also the namesake.

-They are extremely sociable, enjoy being involved in family life and are excellent companions around the home.
+They have an extremely sociable personality, enjoy being involved in family life and are excellent companions around the home.
 They enjoy the company of children, and are ideal to introduce to pets that already have a resident cat or dog as they get on well with everyone.

 The Pixie-Bob is unique with heritage that links back to the bobcat.
 Wherever the bobcat can be found on the North American continent litters are born under suspicious circumstances – most probably due to a pairing between wild bobcats and domestic pets or barn cats.